OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ## Deploying your contract

-Once you're ready to deploy your program on-chain, `cargo stylus deploy` will help you estimate your deployment's gas cost and deploy your contract.
+Once you're ready to deploy your contract on-chain, `cargo stylus deploy` will help you with the deployment and its gas estimation.

 ### Estimating gas

+Note: For every transaction, we'll use the testnode pre-funded wallet, you can use `0xb6b15c8cb491557369f3c7d2c287b053eb229daa9c22138887752191c9520659` as your private key.

 You can estimate the gas required to deploy your contract by running:

-For every transaction, we'll use the testnode pre-funded wallet, you can use it as your private key:

 ```shell
 cargo stylus deploy \